danielf-souza/miners-hub/content/authors/stefano_baruffaldi/_index.md

 ---
 # Display name
-title: Daniel Souza
+title: Stefano Baruffaldi

 # Full Name (for SEO)
-first_name: Daniel
+first_name: Stefano
-last_name: Souza
+last_name: Baruffaldi

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Assistant Professor
+role: Associate Professor at Polytechnic University of Milan

 # Organizations/Affiliations
 organizations: